Gravel Driveway Services in Eastman, GA.

 How wide should a gravel driveway be?

 In Dodge County, Georgia, a standard single-lane residential gravel driveway should be 10–12 feet wide to allow comfortable vehicle passage without driving on the ungraded edges.
 Driveways that serve farm equipment, delivery trucks, or two-way traffic should be 14–16 feet wide.
-Rural property access roads that need to accommodate large agricultural equipment are often 16–20 feet wide — a project scope we handle for Dodge County property owners.
+Rural property access roads requiring large agricultural equipment are often 16–20 feet wide — a gravel driveway width we handle for Eastman and Dodge County property owners.

 What size gravel is best for a driveway?